Novo Selo (Štip suburb)

-This is an article about the suburb near the town of Štip.
-Not to be confused with the village with the eponymous name in the southern part of the Štip Municipality.

 Novo Selo (Ново Село) is a suburb adjacent to the town of Štip.

 Geography and location

 Novo Selo is located in the greater urban area of Štip and colloquially it is considered to be a suburb of the town.
 The access to Novo Selo is along the river Otinja, which in the village flows into Bregalnica.
 The settlement is located on both sides of Bregalnica and most of it is on the left side.
 Immediately above Novo Selo is the hill on which the Štip fortress is built, also called Isar or Isarot.

 History

 Novo Selo is one of the oldest settlements in this area.
 Although there is no precise data on its creation, it is assumed that Novo Selo existed as a separate settlement before the 13th century, as evidenced by the numerous churches from that period, including the Ascension of Christ Church, which is the oldest church in the vicinity of Štip.
 During the 13th and 14th century, Novo Selo was a waqf of Sultan Bayazit, and then, in the time of Sultan Murat, Novo Selo was declared a military and guard settlement, thus gaining special rights and privileges.
 According to the 1519 census, there were 21 Christian families living in Novo Selo.
 In the census registers of 1570, 30 Christian families and 5 unmarried Christians were registered in Novo Selo.